MauricioRV12/MauricioRV12/README.md

 I'm currently studying Software and Network Design at a university in Mexico, and I undertake projects to gain more experience in this field.
 ---
 ## What technoligies do i use?
-I learn how to use the next technologies in Soy Henry:
+I learn how to use every element in the next list of technologies in Soy Henry:
 * JavaScript
 * React.js
 * Node.js